opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 ----

-## The Plan
+## An example at Microsoft

+Microsoft's Machine Learning community serves as a global network that strives to

+<p style="text-align: center;">"break the hierarchy"</p>

+Their principles include creating opportunities for people to contribute by organizing a variety of events like tutorials, panels, and Ask Me Anything Sessions.
+In turn, Microsoft seeks to

+<p style="text-align: center;">recruit for enthusiasm</p>

+People development at Microsoft has a dedicated budget and a community manager.
+Microsoft allocates compute resources and licenses to ensure that knowledge building and learning continues.
+That way there is always a forum to communicate with one another, build sufficient consensus, and secure support from leadership.

 Real change requires frequent communication and widespread awareness.
 The recognition of the role that AI and Data Science services play within the company is critical, as well as enabling the supporting resources.

 In the last Data Evangelist post I posed several [change management and leadership questions](https://jimgruman.netlify.app/post/2021-02-05-data-evangelist-part-2/).
 The first two:

 - Where exactly is our center of excellence for analytics?

 - Where is the analytics leadership forum, and how are they delivering to the business?

-The obvious answer is **a distributed center of excellence on Artificial Intelligence**.
+Following the Microsoft example, the answer is **a distributed center of excellence on Artificial Intelligence**.

 The main goal of the center:
 > Create value for our customers through a global expert network of small teams on multiple sites.
 Each team is to have core expertise on specific use cases.